 What I'm using here is a desktop stand, I'll show you...
 So this is a stand I got from Amazon it's adjustable and as you can see it brings the mic all the way up to my face, which is where we want it to be when talking into it.
 Now I also have this shock mount which is not a hundred percent needed for zoom calls, but for podcasting really important because it stops any knocks on the table, or the stand from going into the mic.
 Now as you can see I'm speaking quite close to the mic and you might be able to hear that my audio is quite clear right, now if I move away from the mic or to the side, you may notice that my voice starts to fade away, and that's because this is a directional mic and it takes audio going straight in, and it tends to cut out surround sound, not completely but it does eliminate a lot of that and collects the sound going straight in.

-So this is another great reason why you might want to get a dynamic microphone because... and if you're going- if you're having any sound that's happening outside your office then it's going to remove a lot of that, ensuring that your sound that your listener is hearing is really nice and crisp.
+Because... and if you're going- if you're having any sound that's happening outside your office then it's going to remove a lot of that, ensuring that your sound that your listener is hearing is really nice and crisp.
 Now with zoom I'm going to show you here on my screen, once you've plugged your mic in you need to select it, so as you can see on my screen if I go down here to the bottom left and I click on this arrow, you'll see that Swamp D USB mic is selected.
 Now if I was to unplug this mic that would disappear off the menu, so it's not good enough to just plug your mic in, you need to come over here and select it.

 Now sometimes your mic won't show up here, it might require you to plug it in before you open zoom, so you might need to do a bit of technical troubleshooting.
 So that's a fun way to get started even if you're not going to do podcasts, look get yourself a mic, I'll pop the link to where you can get this in the comments below.
 It's... we don't get any affiliate commission from this, it's just the mic that we use and like and recommend.
 So all the best with your zoom meetings and I hope that this video has been helpful for you.
 I would love to hear your tips for getting great audio with zoom calls as well, please leave a comment below I would love to hear from you and to continue on this conversation with you as well.
 All right take care and all the best with home isolation everyone.